andreirajkovic/navann/README.md

 Example command to run the annotator script with all annotation functions:

-`NAVANN --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --all`
+`navann --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --all`

 Run the annotator script with only adding vaf to the format field:

-`NAVANN --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --vaf`
+`navann --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --vaf`

 ## 1.7.
 Authors